renovatebot/renovate/lib/platform/bitbucket/README.md

 ### How to get

-BB_TOKEN for now is base64 encoded string of your `username:bbaAppPassword`.
+BITBUCKET_TOKEN for now is base64 encoded string of your `username:bbaAppPassword`.

 Where `bbaAppPassword` is BitBucket App password, which you can revoke.
 Read more here, how to create one https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html.